HanshikaSahu/RedRob-TalentMatchAI/README.md

-# TalentMatchAI — Intelligent Candidate Ranking System
+# TalentMatchAI — Intelligent Candidate Discovery & Ranking System

 ## Overview
 TalentMatchAI is an intelligent candidate discovery and ranking system developed for the India.Runs Data & AI Challenge by Redrob AI.
 The system evaluates and ranks 100,000 candidate profiles against a Senior AI Engineer role by combining semantic understanding of career histories with behavioral, experience, and verification signals.